 New Products, Trends, and Insights at the 2018 Florida Restaurant and Lodging Show, Orlando Florida

-From new delicious products and high efficiency restaurant equipment, educational industry seminars, awards, and time saving tips, this year’s FLRA Show did not disappoint those in attendance.
+From new delicious products and high-efficiency restaurant equipment, educational industry seminars, awards, and time-saving tips, this year’s FLRA Show did not disappoint those in attendance.

 Our team is always eager to learn about and discuss what is new, exciting, and trending in the food, beverage, and hospitality industries, especially in our home state of Florida.
 This year, our goal was to meet the faces behind the products and services, and learn firsthand what they feel is making a difference in the industry and why that matters.

-Regarding industry trends and innovations, one category that has grabbed a considerably growing amount of attention over the last few years has been within the healthy food sector.
+Regarding industry trends and innovations, one category that has grabbed a considerable growing amount of attention over the last few years has been within the healthy food sector.
 This category has become more than just a trend; it is proving to become a movement.
 So significant is the appeal that it has inspired its own spinoff at the Healthy Food Expo, a sister show happening throughout the 2018 FRLA event.

 Another new feature to the show this year was the Food Trends Experience Area of the show allowing visitors to taste through 50 tables of various trending food options that you can discover that may be the perfect fit for your customers in your establishment.

 For those looking for ways to learn more about how to run their business in a successful manner, the Foodservice Forums were organized of industry professionals that provided tips, tricks, and techniques that help owners and managers in their marketing, operating ideas, growth and profit strategies.